Student exchange during Corona times

 As far as is possible the University of Lucerne is continuing with its exchange programmes.
-In this currently uncertain and ever-changing situation, all those involved are doing their utmost and ensuring flexibility in order to enable students to have a successful exchange experience.
-After consultation with the International Realtions Office, faculty based study advisors and our partner universities, study abroad arrangements may be changed or postponed due to the pandemic.
+In this currently uncertain and ever-changing situation, all those involved are doing their utmost, and ensuring flexibility in order to enable students to have a successful exchange experience.
+In consultation with the International Realtions Office, faculty-based study advisors and our partner universities, study abroad arrangements can be changed or postponed due to the pandemic.

 Should you have any further questions or concerns please get in touch with your mobility advisors.